WeisongZhao/rl_positivity_sim/README.md

 <img src='./IMG/rl_positivity_sim.png' width=600>
 </p>

-It is worth noticing that, the rates of convergence for the areas with and without background
+It is worth noticing that, the rates of convergence for the areas with and without background are different.

 ## Prior knowledge